-The IO

 Step Action

 1 Each voucher shall have its own distinct number and file name, using

 the format:

-V (for voucher)-Camp Number-Year-voucher#-payee

-V-Camp Number-FY-Sequence#-Payee

-Example: the first voucher for FY 2023 for UC San Diego to be

-paid to the campus would be:

-V-5032-2023-1-UCSD The electronic file shall also have the same name.
-2 The initiator will attach a digital copy of the original receipts and e email it to the camp treasurer.
-3 Anyone may prepare a voucher using the designated form., but ty the camp treasurer prepares the voucher and submits it to the Te ch Trek financial liaison for review and approval.
-4 The camp treasurer uploads copies of all vouchers to the appropriate ate Google drive folder by year .
-5 Each year, the camp treasurer verifies that a W-9 with the same n and address as on the voucher is on file with SPF.
-If not, the payee provide a new W-9.
-The camp treasurer mails each year's W-9s to 'SPF Bookkeeper' at PO Box 865, Spring Valley, CA 91976.
-6 The camp treasurer forwards vouchers and receipts via email to the Trek financial liaison for review and approval.
-Upon approval of th voucher, the Tech Trek financial liaison adds a Sent date in the boo the voucher and emails along with receipts to the SPF treasurer a designated SPF bookkeeper for payment, copying the camp perso by using the techtrek-campname@aauw-ca.org address.
-Any spec processing must be included on the voucher and the email in LAR GE RED LETTERS.
-7 If the recipient of the check is other than the payee, this must be pre-approved by the financial liaison or program director, marked bold on the voucher and noted in the email to the SPF bookkeepe a copy to the SPF treasurer.
-Stipend checks will only be paid to the e name on the W-9.
-8 Payment is processed and delivered according to SPF policies and procedures.
-9 Camp directors may request a cash advance for up to \$2500 to pro ovide cash on hand for expenses that occur before camp begins.
-There r nust be more than \$2500 in the SPF camp account before the request i s submitted.
+V (for voucher)-Camp Number-Camp Year-voucher#-payee V-Camp Number-FY-Sequence#-Payee Example: the first voucher for FY 2025 for UC San Diego to be paid to the campus would be: V-5032-2025-1-UCSD The electronic file shall also have the same name.
+2 The initiator will email a copy of the voucher and original receipts to the camp treasurer.
+3 Anyone may prepare a voucher using the designated form, but typically the camp treasurer prepares the voucher and submits it to the Tech Trek financial liaison for review and approval.
+4 Each year, the camp treasurer verifies that a W-9 with the same name and address as on the voucher is on file with SPF.
+If not, the payee must provide a new W-9.
+The camp treasurer mails new W-9s to 'SPF Bookkeeper' at PO Box 865, Spring Valley, CA 91976.
+5 The camp treasurer emails copies of the vouchers and receipts to the Tech Trek financial liaison at techtrek-finance@gmail.com for review and approval with the voucher number on the subject line.
+The camp treasurer uploads the voucher and supporting documents to the Tech Trek Finance Google drive HERE in the camp year folder and enters the voucher in QuickBooks.
+Any special processing must be included on the voucher and the email in LARGE RED LETTERS .
+6 The Tech Trek financial liaison digitally approves the voucher, adds a sent U date in the body of the voucher and emails voucher and supporting documents to spf-ca.finance@aauw.net, spf-ca.bookkeeper@aauw.net, and camp personnel using the techtrek-campname@aauw-ca.org address. - 7 If the recipient of the check is other than the payee, this must be • pre-approved by the financial liaison or program director, marked in bold on the voucher and noted in the email to the SPF bookkeeper with a copy to the SPF treasurer.
+Stipend checks will only be paid to the name on the W-9.
+8 Payment is processed and delivered according to SPF policies and procedures. - 9 Camp directors may request a cash advance for up to \$2,500 to provide , cash on hand for expenses that occur before camp begins.
+There must be more than \$2,500 in the SPF camp account before the request is submitted.
 The cash advance is requested with a voucher.
-10 The cash advance shall be cleared by submitting a voucher and re ceipts.
-270.5 Void Checks If a check is void or needs to be returned for any reason, it should be ma rked VOID and mailed to the Tech Trek financial liaison, who will mail the void check to the SPF bookkeeper and email notification of the void check to the SP F treasurer.
+100 The cash advance shall be cleared by submitting a voucher and receipts.
+100 The cash advance shall be deared by submitting a voucher and receipts.